Jewelry Protection

 Are Lab-Grown Diamonds More Ethical?

-There is current debate about whether lab created diamonds are more ethical than natural diamonds because of the earth mining process.
-On one hand, lab-grown diamond producing companies tell us that earth extracted diamonds are using vast amounts of energy for mining machines and that building or expanding mining towns is harmful to the environment.
 On the other hand, creating diamonds in the laboratory is much more sustainable with less impact on the environment.
-In contrast, natural diamond producers contend that lab-grown diamonds require an immense amount of energy to create diamonds, resulting in a huge carbon footprint that contributes to global warming.
-Since lab-grown diamonds are synthesized in factories by skilled workers, they typically present less risk of being produced in a conflict zone.
+In contrast, natural diamond producers contend that lab-created diamonds require an immense amount of energy to create diamonds, resulting in a huge carbon footprint that contributes to global warming.
+Which brings up the question, are lab grown diamonds ethical when taking into account their carbon footprint?
+However ,since lab-grown diamonds are synthesized in factories by skilled workers, they typically present less risk of being produced in a conflict zone.

-Suggested Read: Are Lab Grown Diamonds Real? | BriteCo Jewelry Insurance
+Suggested Read: The History of Lab Grown Diamonds

 Buy Wisely and Insure with BriteCo™

 Diamonds are unique gifts, and you should make an informed decision when choosing one for yourself or a loved one.
 Protect all the diamonds you purchase, including lab-grown diamonds, with an insurance policy from BriteCo™.
-These policies can offer up to 125% of the diamond’s value with no deductible
+These policies can offer up to 125% of the diamond’s value with no deductible.

 Check out BriteCo™’s policies using our intuitive website.
 Get a quote for your jewelry insurance using our convenient estimation tool and online appraisal service and have your fine jewelry pieces insured within minutes.
 Contact us today to find out more.